population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## Regional Variation

-[differences in drought; lockdown severity]
+[differences in drought not an issue it appears, although might be hard for Northern because they only have one rainy season]

-All of the results above are national-level, which may obscure regional variations in both the degree and effects of lockdowns.
+All of the results above are national-level, which may obscure critical regional variations in Covid exposure and the degree and effects of lockdowns.
+This section, therefore, examines differences in the Google Mobility measure and in food insecurity across the survey rounds for each of the four regions in Uganda.

 Uganda is divided into four regions, Central, Eastern, Northern, and Western, which, although without direct administrative roles, are used as units for statistical and planning purposes.